 The amount of good quality shoe care brands available are more than in a long time, and a lot of them are more accessible than ever with the growing e-commerce.
-Here I summarise all the brands you need to know of and highlight where you can purchase them.
+Here’s a summary of all the brands you need to know off and info on where you can purchase them.

 Here’s a review of some Boot Black products.

-The brand Brift-H was started by the first world champion in shoe shining, Yuya Hasegawa, from Japan, with the same name as their shoe shine bars.
-Small range of creams, waxes, brushes etc. The products is relatively loose in consistency, similar to Collonil below, but are nice and easy to work with.
+The brand Brift-H was started by the first world champion in shoe shining, Yuya Hasegawa from Japan, with the same name as their shoe shine bars.
+Small range of creams, waxes, brushes etc. The products are relatively loose in consistency, similar to Collonil below, but are nice and easy to work with.
 Has its own webshop that ship worldwide.

 Here it’s important to know that today’s Burgol is not the original products.
 Hesitated a bit about if to include this at all, but think it’s good to be open about the story here.
 To summarise, the original Swiss Burgol had the rights to the company name basically stolen by their German agent (read more in this article), who now produce Burgol products in France and not the same standard as was, although still quite good.
 The original Swiss company has now rebranded to Siegol (see below).
-The new Burgol is mainly found in Germany nowadays.
+The new Burgol is mainly found in Germany nowadays, but also sells internationally.

 Collonil is one of the largest producers of quality shoe care in Europe.
 Has several different ranges, where the standard series is stable with good products without silicones, and where most things are available.
 They also have a top range with only natural ingredients called 1909, it’s really good and at an affordably price tag in general.
 The cream contains a lot of pigment and is rather soft in consistency, and the wax is relatively easy to work with.
 Their own webshop sells their entire range and ships worldwide.